A corn-free low carb cornbread that's tender, flavorful and it actually tastes like cornbread.

 - Gather and measure all your ingredients.

-- Mix the almond flour, sugar-free sweetener, baking soda, salt, and turmeric.
+- Mix the almond flour, sugar-free sweetener, baking powder, salt, and turmeric.

 - Add in the melted and cooled butter and eggs, and mix.